malachispencer/CV/README.md

 Receptionist

-- Built excellent rapport with members and guests.
+- Used my interpersonal skills to build excellent rapport with members and guests.
-- Responsible for banking, debtors and pending memberships.
+- Attention to detail was important when dealing with banking, debtors and pending memberships.
-- Dealt with enquiries via email, phone and in person.
-- Performing trail checks, updating logs for site repairs and maintenance.

 **Private Tutor** (January 2018 to June 2018)

-- Tutored KS2, KS3 and GCSE children in English Language and English Literature.
-- Delivering lessons tailored to the student's needs.
+- Required good time management and organisation to manage my own schedule.
-- Sourced my own students using Tutora (now Tutorful).
+- Showed initiative to source my own students through Tutora.
+- Used my communication and leadership skills to teach effectively.

 **The Regent's Place Health Club** (October 2017 - January 2018)

 Receptionist

-- Built excellent rapport with members and guests as first point of contact.
+- Used my interpersonal skills to build excellent rapport with members and guests.
-- Responsible for dealing with queries, booking classes, processing memberships and cancellations.
+- Attention to detail was important when dealing with banking, debtors and pending memberships.

 **Private Tutor** (March 2017 - October 2017)

-- Tutored KS2, KS3 and GCSE children in English Language and English Literature.
-- Delivering lessons tailored to the student's needs.
+- Required good time management and organisation to manage my own schedule.
-- Sourced my own students using Tutora (now Tutorful).
+- Showed initiative to source my own students through Tutora.
+- Used my communication and leadership skills to teach effectively.

 **Clark White Publications Ltd** (August 2015 - February 2017)

 Sales Executive

-- Sold print advertising over the phone for a global maagzine.
-- Had to build and maintain relationships with clients.
+- Used my communication skills to build and maintain relationships with clients.
-- Raised the profile of the magazine at relevant shows.
+- Worked under pressure to hit monthly revenue targets.

 ## Hobbies

 - Love watching football, lifelong Arsenal fan.
 Also watch a lot of boxing.
-- Physically active myself, currently running and boxing are the main sports I do regularly.
+- Physically active myself, currently running is the main sport I do regularly.
 - Speaking at toastmasters, member of the London Business School Speaking Club.
 - Travelling, meeting new people and experiencing different cultures.